Please be ready with your application reference number starting with 'P'. For example P1234567

 Applicants can get a national police clearance by completing the online police check application form.
 The police check application can be completed in the comfort of your home or workplace by using a PC, mobile phone or tablet.
-Obtaining a national criminal history check is now as simple as completing an online form.
+Obtaining a Nationally Coordinated Criminal History Check is now as simple as completing an online form.
 The process takes a few minutes when completing the police check online.

 The base price for a national police clearance check is $48.90.
 Applicants have the option to pay securely online using PayPal, credit card or a debit card.
 Digital certificates are emailed directly to the applicant.
 A hard copy of the certificate can be requested for an additional fee of $9.95.

 Every organisation or government aims to secure the lives, property and resources placed under their watch.
 The methods they employ to do this must be legal and fair to all.

 If you seek employment in most agencies and organisations in Australia, you may be required to present a National Police Clearance certificate.

 For some sensitive roles (financial, work with vulnerable/children/police check for aged care groups), it may be mandatory by law to present a valid National Police Clearance certificate.

 Australian National Character Check eases the procedure of obtaining National Police Clearance Checks for both individual applicant and businesses/enterprise customers.

 If you are asked to present an updated National Police Clearance, you can get it quicker by applying through the online portal of Australian National Character Check.
 It is convenient, safe and the application can be completed in under 12 minutes if you have all identification documents on hand.
 The steps to complete a check are as follows: